EPFL-LCSB/remind/README.rst

     ./bash_tutorial_dimes.sh

 After generating the DiMEs merge the DiMEs and build the community model and save it with the following script inside Ipython.
+Generating the community model should take around 2-5 minutes.
 .. code-block:: python

     ipython